Helping you on the path to full recovery from substance use disorder

 The professional staff providing Medication-Assisted Treatment at the Addiction Medicine Clinic include:

-- Medical prescribers (medical doctor, physician assistant and nurse practitioner)
+- Medical prescribers (medical doctor, psychiatrist, physician assistant, nurse practitioner)

 - Nursing staff